Guide to Film Photography

-Color Print Film for 35mm and Medium Format
+Color Print Film for 35mm and Medium Format Film Photography

-Color negative film, or color print film, for 35mm film cameras and medium format colors is still universally used and is most commonly processed using Kodak’s C-41 processing techniques.
+Color negative film, or color print film, for 35mm film cameras and medium format cameras is still universally used and is most commonly processed using Kodak’s C-41 processing techniques.
 As there are many different color films available for use, much like with black and white film or slide film, it is heavily suggested that you try different brands and types on your own to figure out which film is best for you.
 The major and common color film brands are Kodak and Fuji, see below for a comparison of various Kodak and Fuji films.

 How Color Film Works

 Color film consists of an acetate or polyester film base with multiple emulsions coated on the base.
 Each emulsion layer is only sensitive to specific colors or lights.
 In the classic example of color sensitivities are red, green, and blue (RGB).
 The top layer of film is blue sensitive as all silver-based films have some sensitivity to blue light.
 Beneath the blue layer is green and red sensitive layers.
-Of course, each film differs from the classic example andColor print film negative vs color print contains multiple layers sensitive to each color, with each layer having different sensitivities to speed and contrast.
+Of course, each film may differ from the classic example and may contain multiple layers sensitive to each color, with each layer having different sensitivities to speed and contrast.
 Because of the complexity of emulsion layers, color film can be exposed over a wide range of lighting conditions and is much more flexible than black and white or slide films.

 Comparison of Color Film Photography Brands and Types